jsdrupal/drupal-admin-ui/README.md

 ### Docker

-Ensure that you currently have nothing running on port 80 or port 3000.
+Ensure that you currently have nothing running on port 80 or port 3000, for example using ` lsof -i :80 -S`.

 ```
 git clone git@github.com:jsdrupal/drupal-admin-ui.git